-Housing associations must work together if they are to make millions of homes sustainable and energy efficient in the coming decades, says Peter Denton, Chief Executive of the Hyde Group.
+Housing associations must work together if they are to make millions of homes sustainable and energy efficient in the coming decades, says Peter Denton, former Chief Executive of the Hyde Group.

 The sustainable retrofit of homes, along with a more sustainable approach to building new ones, has been identified as one of the best ways of helping the UK transition to a low-carbon economy.

 For housing associations, which own and manage about 17% of the UK’s housing stock (about five million homes), meeting these targets will be a significant challenge, but one with the potential to transform the lives of millions of people, at the same time.

 ‘Bricks and mortar’ improvements are inextricably linked with resident wellbeing.
 The benefits of reducing fuel poverty and lowering energy and water bills, for example, are far-reaching – it’s been shown to make tenancies more sustainable and make residents healthier, reducing the burden on health and social services and increasing employment and school attendance.

 Doing nothing is not an option.
 Inefficient buildings, unprotected from climate change, will attract higher insurance premiums, will be more difficult to let and will have higher fuel bills, which could lead to an increased risk of rent arrears.